© Crown copyright 2022

 The NHS provides a range of information and support on child and adult oral health.

-Change4Life Be Food Smart app alerts parents to the hidden sugar, saturated fat and salt in everyday food and drink and highlights the harm this can do to their child’s health, including oral health.
+NHS Food Scanner app alerts parents to the hidden sugar, saturated fat and salt in everyday food and drink and highlights the harm this can do to their child’s health, including oral health.

 The Eatwell Guide shows the types of food which are needed to have a well-balanced diet.